Skip to content

 Changes to required minimum distributions

-The age requirement for participants to start taking required minimum distributions (RMDs) is increased from 72 to 73 in 2023, and age 75 in 2033.
-Beginning in 2023, penalties for not taking an RMD are reduced.
-Beginning in 2024, Roth contributions are not subject to RMD requirements during the participant’s lifetime.
+The age requirement for participants to start taking required minimum distributions (RMDs) increased from 72 to 73 in 2023 and will increase to age 75 in 2033.
+Additionally, penalties for not taking an RMD were reduced in 2023.
+Another change, which went into effect in 2024, is that Roth contributions are no longer subject to RMD requirements during the participant’s lifetime.

 Student loan matching contributions

-Beginning in 2024, employers may match qualified student loan payments made by employees as if they were elective deferrals.
+A provision that began in 2024 allows employers to match qualified student loan payments made by employees as if they were elective deferrals.

 Expedited long-term, part-time employee eligibility